solaranamnesis/ottohahn/full-text-english.md

 8. But so much has been said of crystallites, of crystallization.

-For such will turn into the enstatite-bronzite-olivine spheres [chondrules] as previously held.
-Gümbel pointed out that there was no sphere where the center was not eccentric!
+It has been previously held that such crystallization will turn into the enstatite-bronzite-olivine spheres [chondrules].
+Gümbel pointed out that there all spheres have eccentric centers!

 Here the tread of the basic difference between the meteorite forms and the crystallites is made quite clear.